atfortes/Awesome-LLM-Reasoning/README.md

 - Add a new paper or update an existing paper, thinking about which category the work should belong to.
 - Use the same format as existing entries to describe the work.
 - Add the abstract link of the paper (`/abs/` format if it is an arXiv publication).
-- Modify the `paper number` on the top of the page  accordingly and submit your pull request.

 **Don't worry if you do something wrong, it will be fixed for you!**